 Failure to comply may result in a $500 fine per day.

 Will you be offering discounts?

 With the added costs incurred to conduct business, we are not planning to extend additional discounts even if facilities are not available.
 We understand that you may wish to cancel your reservation so simply give us the appropriate notice and you will receive a refund.

 Where can we get food?

-Our camp store is open and many local restaurants are open for takeout.
-Our open-air snack bar is also open!
+Our camp store and open-air snack bar are open!
 Click here to view the menu and hours.

 Directions to local grocery store: Turn right out of Normandy Farms.
 Continue 1 mile to end of West Street, (Union Church on right at this intersection) go straight onto North Grove Street.
 At end of North Grove, take a left onto Route 106.
 About 2 miles on left (at first traffic light) is Super Stop & Shop, a full-size grocery store with a Bank, Gas Station, Liquor Store.